williammartin/gh-exact/README.md

 ## Limitations

-Doesn't handle local extension installation.
+* Doesn't handle local extension installation.
-Doesn't handle installing specific extensions without pinning.
+* Doesn't handle installing specific extensions without pinning.
-Doesn't really do very good error reporting.
+* Doesn't really do very good error reporting or general communication about what it is doing really